reactjs/react.dev/src/content/learn/separating-events-from-effects.md

   // ...
 ```

 Here, `onConnected` is called an *Effect Event.* It's a part of your Effect logic, but it behaves a lot more like an event handler.
-The logic inside it is not reactive, and it always "sees" the latest values of your props and state.
+The logic inside it is not reactive, and it always "sees" the latest values of your props and State.

 Now you can call the `onConnected` Effect Event from inside your Effect: